ironhack-labs/lab-financial-data-graphing/readme.md

 ## Deliverables

-All the files that make your Express app work, including the JavaScript files where you do the AJAX requests.
+All the files that make your Express app work, including the JavaScript files where you do the Axios requests.

 ## Introduction